danillouz/feature-toggle-express/README.md

 # feature-toggle-express
-Proof of concept illustrating the usage of feature toggles in a backend-end express.js project.
+Proof of concept illustrating the usage of feature toggles in a backend-end express.js project for the knowledge sharing presentation at [crowdynews](http://www.crowdynews.com/).

 Feature toggles will facilitate an interface that exposes a system to integrate features in a codebase using CommonJS modules, before they're finished and ready to be release.